encode/django-rest-framework/docs/tutorial/1-serialization.md

     serializer.data
     # {'pk': 1, 'title': u'', 'code': u'print "hello, world"\n', 'linenos': False, 'language': u'python', 'style': u'friendly'}

 At this point we've translated the model instance into python native datatypes.
-To finalise the serialization process we render the data into `json`.
+To finalize the serialization process we render the data into `json`.

     content = JSONRenderer().render(serializer.data)
     content